infor-cloud/xtendm3/docs/examples/Batch-extension.md

 <img src="../../../assets/attachments/ex-batch/sc4.PNG" width="950">
 <br>
-Basic things to input for executing Batch extension are th program name - which should be exact same as previously created Batch extension, and to see the result into log file, it is needed to make a check inside the 'Log to file' box.
+Basic things to input for executing Batch extension are the program name - which should be exact same as previously created Batch extension, and to see the result into log file, it is needed to make a check inside the 'Log to file' box.
 Another significant field is 'Number of jobs to start with log configuration' where user can choose, how many times it is possible to execute batch wit the logging job result.
 The number can be chosen from 1 to 5.
 <br>

 <b>Other options of that window depends on user needs.</b><br>